gleneivey/wontomedia/deploy/install-testing/README.markdown

 This script expects to be run as root.

-on completion of `wm_install_from_scratch.pl`, WontoMedia will have been installed by RubyGems, likely in a system directory and with files modifiable only by root.
+On completion of `wm_install_from_scratch.pl`, WontoMedia will have been installed by RubyGems, likely in a system directory and possibly with files modifiable only by root.
 While this could be a resonable installation for a server system, it is not desirable for anyone performing development on WontoMedia.